2026 Commencement Program | Fresno

 ABOUT THE UNIVERSITY

-Alliant International University is a private university accredited by the WASC Senior College and University Commission (WSCUC) which offers programs in psychology, education, business management, forensic studies, law, and nursing.
+Alliant University is a private university accredited by the WASC Senior College and University Commission (WSCUC) which offers programs in psychology, education, business management, forensic studies, and nursing health sciences.
 Alliant’s mission is to prepare students for professional careers of service and leadership, and to promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.

-Alliant is comprised of six schools: California School of Professional Psychology, California School of Education, California School of Management & Leadership, California School of Forensic Studies, San Francisco Law School, and School of Nursing and Health Sciences.
-Our locations include Fresno, Irvine, Los Angeles, Sacramento, San Diego, and San Francisco in California, a campus in Phoenix, Arizona and another in Mexico City, Mexico.
+Alliant is comprised of six schools: California School of Professional Psychology, School of Education, School of Management & Leadership, School of Forensic Studies, and School of Nursing and Health Sciences.
+Our locations include Fresno, Irvine, Los Angeles, Sacramento, San Diego, and San Francisco in California, and a campus in Phoenix, Arizona.

-Alliant holds program-level accreditation by the American Psychological Association (APA), California Commission on Teacher Credentialing (CTC), Accreditation Council for Business Schools and Programs (ACBSP), Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), Council for the Accreditation of Counseling and Related Educational Programs (CACREP), and others.
-Our nursing programs have also received provisional approval from the Arizona Board of Nursing (AZBN).
+Alliant holds program-specific accreditation from the American Psychological Association (APA), the California Commission on Teacher Credentialing (CTC), the Commission on Collegiate Nursing Education (CCNE), the Council on Social Work Education (CSWE), the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and the Accreditation Council for Business Schools and Programs (ACBSP).
+Alliant is also fully approved by the California Bureau for Private Postsecondary Education (BPPE) and Arizona Board of Nursing (AZBN).

 MISSION STATEMENT